 In France, the violent excesses, drugs, and drama that surrounded this small original mob – also known as the Les Halles crew – are now the stuff of legend.
-But only months later, younger Paris kids who were unaware of their existence and didn’t have a punk background caught the skinhead virus via Two Tone or holiday trips to Britain.
-I had a chat with Pierre, who belonged to this early generation of French skinheads.
+But only months later, younger Paris kids who were unaware of their existence and didn’t have a punk background caught the skinhead virus via 2 Tone or holiday trips to Britain.
+I had a chat with Pierre, who belonged to this generation of French skinheads.

 Disclaimer: Pierre wishes to emphasise that this is only his subjective view based on memory – not the definitive truth about Paris skinheads.
 Remember this was a time before internet and mobile phones.
-Paris is a big city, and it was impossible to know about everything that went on there, let alone across France.
+Paris is a big city, and it was impossible to know about everything going on there, let alone across France.

 When did you first become aware of skinheads?

 I saw skinheads for the first time in England 1979.
 I was 14, and my parents had sent me to stay with an English family for the summer.
 They felt indebted to the British for historical reasons and wanted me to learn the language, which wasn’t expensive then.
 I visited a few places in England that summer, and I think Leicester was where I first saw skinheads.
 A group of them stood outside a shopping centre, and the way they looked made a great impression on me.
 In the same year 2 Tone was happening, so I was listening to a lot of ska.
 Then I learned that those skinheads were linked to 2 Tone in some way.